Torom/BotLi/README.md

 It has a customizable support of Polyglot opening books, a variety of supported online opening books and an online endgame tablebase.
 It can query local Syzygy and Gaviota endgame tablebases.

 In addition, BotLi can autonomously challenge other bots in any variant.
-It supports separate engines per color, time control and Lichess chess variant.
+It supports custom opening books and engines depending on color, time control and Lichess chess variant.

 # How to install